Resource wizard

 Figure 44.
 Basic configuration

-In the second step you have to select the subject of the association.
+In the second step you have to select the subject (as the object type of the resource) of the association.
 If there is only one option, it will be selected and you can proceed to the next step.

 step 1 select subject